arachsys/webmidi/index.md

-Despite an [alarming RFP discussion][2] complete with hysterical claims that hardware MIDI users are incapable of informed consent to sysex access, Mozilla Firefox/Gecko introduced Web MIDI support on Linux, macOS and Windows in the 99.0a1 nightly builds.
-Flip `dom.webmidi.enabled` to true in `about:config` to enable it.
-Web MIDI is not available in the 97.0 release nor the 98.0b2 beta, but might be in the final 98.0 release.
+Despite an [alarming RFP discussion][2] complete with hysterical claims that hardware MIDI users are incapable of informed consent to sysex access, Mozilla Firefox/Gecko introduced Web MIDI support on Linux, macOS and Windows in version 98.0, albeit well-hidden.
+Turn on `dom.webmidi.enabled` in `about:config` then restart the browser to enable MIDI.
+You then need to manually add *Access MIDI devices* and *Access MIDI devices with SysEx support* permissions for the page in *Tools* -> *Page Info* before reloading, as otherwise it silently fails instead of confirming.
 Hot-plugging interfaces after the browser is launched does not yet work correctly on every platform.

 Apple Safari/WebKit still has no support as of February 2022.
 Unfortunately, WebKit lags behind other browser engines in implementing far more mainstream